 Insert your tapestry needle into the stitch on the back needle purlwise.
 Slip this stitch off the needle and pull the yarn through.
 You can now insert your tapestry needle into the fabric and pull the tail through to the wrong side of your work to weave in the end.

-A note about calling this technique "grafting" and not the “Kitchener’s stitch.”
-The use of this grafting technique is said to be popularized by the British military leader, Horatio Kitchener.
 However, he was a problematic figure involved in Imperial Britain’s colonization of India and Africa, including the use of concentration camps during the Second Boer War (forty years before WWII).
 It is more accurate to use the word grafting, as it describes what this technique is doing.
-We should not honor an undeserving figure with this useful knitting technique, but instead remember him for the death and destruction he caused in the world.

 Full How-To Video